i-Run/testy-box/README.md

 The SQL scripts to be run shall be located into `db.migration.<catalog>` in the classpath, where `<catalog>` is the name of DataSource catalog.
 The names of the SQL files shall match [Flyway naming convention](https://flywaydb.org/documentation/migrations#naming).

 The SQL scripts are run at `BeforeAll` step.
-They allow to create your database shema.
+They allow to create the database shema.

 ```java
 private static final WithInMemoryDatasource wDataSource = WithInMemoryDatasource